motticus/DevelopingDataProducts/include.md

 I use a simple histogram of the number of survivors associated with age of the narrowed down dataset you wish to study.

-Here is an rpubs of this document: [Rpubs](http://rpubs.com/motticus/TitanicStudy).

 Here is the command to run and reproduce the Application: